 Although we cannot increase our scholarship aid to fill the gap if a parent declines responsibility, you may be able to borrow more.
 If you believe your situation is special, please write us a detailed letter of explanation and include the necessary documentation to support the letter.

 A. If your financial aid folder is complete by the March 1 st priority deadline, you will receive your award notice within two weeks.

 Financial aid award letters for returning students will be available beginning in mid May after a review of grades has been complete.

 A. Students who expect to receive a refund of a credit balance created by financial aid being paid to your student billing account will receive those funds after enrollment verification for each term.
-Student refunds are issued on the Green and Gold card and issued every Friday.
+Student refunds are issued on the Green and Gold card and issued.
 For further details, please contact the Business Office.